Quick, oh-wait-I’m-a-professional? dust jacket bio:

 Real me bio:

-My name is Stefani Ruper, and I am the author of the forthcoming women’s health manifesto Sexy by Nature and of this blog, as well as the bedraggled leader of the rag-tag Paleo for Women Evolutionary Womanhood Revolution community thing.
+My name is Stefani Ruper, and I am the author of the women’s health manifesto and guide Sexy by Nature and of this blog, as well as the bedraggled leader of the rag-tag Paleo for Women Evolutionary Womanhood Revolution community thing.
 For more about the community, which totally kicks ass, please visit The Forums.

 Below I detail my own health journey, as well as my relationship with the work that I do here.
 If you want to know more, please ask.
 In addition to blogging full time in an effort to empower and heal women of all demographics, I am also a full time philosophy student, and a choreographer and dancer.
 I love all of these things with equal fire and dedication.